gavinx17/Chess-Game/README.md

 ## Overview

-The **Chess Game** repository contains a C# implementation of a classic chess game with the ability to win and restart.
+The **Chess Game** repository contains a C# implementation of a classic chess game with the ability to win and restart, AI functionality is currently in progress and will be getting tougher as development continues.
 This repository includes all the necessary files to build and run the application.

 ## Prerequisites